vnpedroso/dbt_postgres_airbnb/README.md

 3. Install the PYSCOPG2 library to create py scripts to connect to postgres.
 If you use anaconda, like me, run the following inside the environment:
 "conda install psycopg2"

-# Creating Database and Raw_Tables
+# creating database and raw tables

 1. Go to pgAdmin and create your "airbnb" database